 - Other substantially similar documentation

-As per the above best practices, if we are unable to obtain answers to the new questions regarding deferred maintenance, the items listed above will be required instead and underwriting and/or management will be required to review and determine if deferred maintenance is present.
+If we are unable to obtain answers to the new questions regarding deferred maintenance, the items listed above will be required instead.
+And underwriting and/or management will be required to review and determine if deferred maintenance is present.

-The new condo questionnaire required by Fannie Mae can be found here, and it will give you an itemization of the type of questions they’re looking for answers to: https://singlefamily.fanniemae.com/media/15656/display
+The new condo questionnaire required by Fannie Mae can be found at the following link.
+It will give you an itemization of the type of questions they’re looking for answers to: https://singlefamily.fanniemae.com/media/15656/display

 First, it’s going to take longer to get condo loans approved.
-You are likely not going to be able to close a 21 day purchase loan because it is going to take much longer to receive the necessary documentation to approve a condo going forward.
+You may not to be able to close a 21 day purchase loan because it is going to take much longer to receive the necessary documentation to approve a condo going forward.

-Contact me if you have a specific condominium that you would like to ask a question about, or if you have a special specific condo mortgage guideline question.
+Contact me if you have a specific condominium that you would like to ask a question about.
+Or if you have a special specific condo mortgage guideline question please reach out.
 It has now suddenly become more complicated to get a mortgage for a condo, and this will likely be in place for quite a while.